Ethan-Zhou/Dense-VO/README.md

+# NOTE: THIS CODE IS JUST AN EXPERIMENT, PLEASE DO NOT USE THIS CODE.
+ANY QUESTIONS REGARDING THIS CODE WILL NOT BE REPLIED.

 # Dense-VO

 This work provide a matlab implementation of rigig body motion estimation of aan RGB-D camera from consecutive frames.